Are you considering renting a car in Marrakech and driving in Morocco? Here are some things you should know!

 This tour will take you in almost the same route as outlined here, departing from Marrakech, visiting Ait Ben Haddou and Ouarzazate, spending one night in the Sahara, and ending up in Fes.
 If you don’t want to worry about details, logistics, or driving, taking a tour is a great option and one that many people choose to do.

-Getting Your Rental Car
+Picking Up Your Rental Car in Marrakech

 To pick up your rental car, you will need your driver’s license, an international driver’s license, and your booking voucher.